Download progression document

 As earlier, if the raft sinks, remind the children that marine engineers are curious and want to know what happens.
 It doesn’t matter if the raft sinks, as long as we have found this out.
 Remind the children that marine engineers are resilient If the first material they pick doesn’t float, they can choose another one.

-We have put together some useful information about the science of floating and sinking to accompany this activity.
+We have put together some useful information about the science of marine engineering to accompany this activity.
 Don’t worry, this is for your information only and to help you answer any questions children may have.
 We don’t expect you to explain this to the children in your setting!

 Some materials are light because they are full of holes!
 Sometimes these are holes you can see, like in a sponge, but some are tiny holes that you can’t see, like in paper.
 The holes are full of air.
 Air is not heavy enough to push down into the water, and so materials that are full of air, float.
 When the materials full of air holes are floating, the water starts to fill up the air holes.
 The water soaks into the material and makes the weight to pulling down bigger than the force of the water pushing upwards.